open-compensation-token-license/license-token-website/wikisrc/open-source-developer-compensation-models.md

 ## 3. Bounties and Grants

 Bounties are financial incentives offered for completing specific tasks or features within an open source project.
 Platforms like [Bountysource](https://www.bountysource.com/) connect developers with bounty opportunities.
 Additionally, grants from organizations such as [Open Technology Fund](https://www.opentech.fund/) support broader project development.
+For more on this topic, visit [open source developer grants overview](https://www.license-token.com/wiki/open-source-developer-grants-overview).

 **Pros:**
 - Clear goals and tasks for developers to work on.